apache/iotdb/docs/UserGuide/Operators-Functions/Data-Repairing.md

 #### Repair with Classical

-When `method` is 'Classical' or default value, classical decomposition method is used.
+When `decomposition` is 'classical' or default value, classical decomposition is used.

 Input series: